0compute/xtraceback/README.rst

     try:
         raise Exception()
     except:
-        xtb = xtraceback.XTraceback(-sys.exc_info())
+        xtb = xtraceback.XTraceback(*sys.exc_info())
         xtb.print_exception()

     # as a context manager - the stdlib traceback module is monkey patched
-    with xtraceback.TracebackCompat():
+    with xtraceback:
         try:
             raise Exception()
         except:
             traceback.print_exc()

     # as a sys.excepthook
-    xtb = xtraceback.TracebackCompat()
-    xtb.install_excepthook()
+    xtraceback.compat.install_excepthook()

-Options can be passed as keyword arguments to both XTraceback and TracebackCompat.
-The available options are listed below with their default
+Options are passed as keyword arguments to the XTraceback constructor.
+The available options are listed below with their default values:
-values:

  - offset=0 - Traceback offset
  - limit=None - Traceback limit